AbhilashSivaraman/Full_Stack_Interview_Questions/Terms_to_ponder.md

 ### Frontend Terms

+0. **Difference Between Library and Framework (JavaScript Examples)**

+- **Library:** A toolbox where you pick and use tools as needed.
+  - *Examples:*
+    - Using jQuery to manipulate the DOM.
+    - Using React to build user interface components.
+    - Using Lodash for utility functions.

+- **Framework:** A puzzle where the framework tells you how to fit the pieces together.
+  - *Examples:*
+    - Using Angular to build a user interface.
+    - Using Vue.js to create single-page applications.
+    - Using Express to handle server-side logic.

 1. **JSX**
    - **Full Form:** JavaScript XML
    - **Explanation:** A syntax extension for JavaScript that looks similar to XML or HTML.
 It allows you to write HTML elements in JavaScript and place them in the DOM.